chensiyuan0214/Squirrel-Project/README.md

           Method: POST

-  5. A view to delete a sighting

-          Located at: /sightings/

-          Method: DELETE

-  6. A view with general statistics about the sightings
+  5. A view with general statistics about the sightings

           Located at: /sightings/stats